rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 * How do you do safe systems programming?
 * How do you do make concurrency painless?

-Initially these problems seemed orthogonal, but to our amazement, they turned out to really be the same: **the same tools that make Rust safe also help you tackle concurrency head-on**.
+Initially these problems seemed orthogonal, but to our amazement, the solution turned out to be identical: **the same tools that make Rust safe also help you tackle concurrency head-on**.

 Memory safety bugs and concurrency bugs often come down to code accessing data when it shouldn't.
 Rust's secret weapon is *ownership*,